Ends are for yesterdays (not tomorrows) at PINK

 Lucy Roberts skilfully combines the devastation brought about by exploitative human activity with humour and irony.
 She brings into focus the relationship between life and literal expense, drawing attention to its absurdities and the effect it has on natural environments, divided up and taken over for the sole purpose of profit.
 Roberts’ practice encompasses installation, drawing, print, photography and zine-making.

 Keziah Thomas-Mellor’s practice is simultaneously intimate and expansive, ranging from small-scale drawings on driftwood to performative mark-making, spanning the width of the artists’ arms.
 Running away from the oppressive concrete jungles of cities, Thomas-Mellor is inspired by her encounters with nature, on hikes and climbs around the hills of the North.
-She pays close attention to the man-made waste found in even the most seemingly remote parts of the countryside, reminding us that almost no place in the country is truly ‘wild’ anymore.
+She pays close attention to the man-made waste found in even the most seemingly remote parts of the countryside, reminding us that almost no place is truly ‘wild’ anymore.

 It’s clear to see why the three artists came together, with shared ideas on the era of the Anthropocene, leading to more existential musings on possible yet unimaginable futures.
 Ends are for yesterdays (not tomorrows) promises food for thought, infusing conversations about the environment with nuance, humour and lyricism.
 The opening night features Thomas-Mellor’s Spirals – three live drawing performances, taking place throughout the evening.
 On Saturday 28 June, Lucy Roberts is leading a workshop and guided walk which you can join between 12pm and 1.30pm.